 4. Cosiest for the corduroy trend — Sage Corduroy Tufted Bench · about £57

-Corduroy on furniture is having a proper moment — the kind that'll feel dated in about three years, but for now it looks brilliant in a bedroom that's otherwise a bit beige.
-The rib on this one is a proper horizontal wale, not the thin chintzy weave some suppliers pass off as cord.
-Pale sage that reads as a real colour, not washed-out biscuit.
-Thirteen-centimetre padding, five neat button tufts, and tapered black steel legs that lift the frame off the floor.
+Corduroy on furniture is having a moment — the sort that'll feel dated in about three years, but for now it looks brilliant in a bedroom that's otherwise a bit beige.
+The rib is a proper horizontal wale, not the thin chintzy weave some suppliers pass off as cord.
+Pale sage that reads as a real colour, 13 cm padding, tapered black steel legs that lift the frame off the floor.

 - Pros: proper corduroy wale, 13 cm deep seat, real colour rather than beige-adjacent, slim leg profile

-- Best for: beige rooms crying out for a bit of texture without going for a full statement piece
+- Best for: beige rooms crying out for a bit of texture without a full statement piece

 See the corduroy bench on Villalta Home